 Studies have shown that Platelet-rich Plasma (PRP) injection can be significantly more effective in treating hip bursitis compared with traditional cortisone injections.
 PRP works by leveraging the body’s own healing properties by repairing damage from the inside out.
 A small sample of blood is drawn from the patient (just a couple tablespoons) and spun in a centrifuge to separate the platelets from the other blood components.
 The platelet-rich plasma layer is extracted from the sample, then injected back into the injured area.
 This procedure is done on an outpatient basis and does not require an overnight stay.

 PRP is one of several treatment options for chronic hip pain we offer at Metropolitan Pain Consultants.
 You don’t have to be a golf champ to seek out regenerative medicine.
-If you have been experiencing hip pain or other chronic pain conditions, call 201-729-0001 to schedule a consultation with one of our interventional pain management specialists.
+You can contact us at (201) 729-0001.
+We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.